JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/43-Describe-external-identities-in-Azure-including-business-to-business-B2B-and-business-to-customer-B2C.md

 * Internal Azure resources can be shared with external identities, by "bringing their own identities":
   * Corporate or government issued digital identities
   * Unmanaged social identities like Google or Facebook
-* The external users identity providers manages their identity, and acces to applications is managed with Microsoft Entra Id or Azure AD B2C
+* The external users identity providers manages their identity.
+Access to applications is managed with Microsoft Entra Id or Azure AD B2C

 ## B2B, using Entra Id:
 * For collaboration (e.g. Teams) between partners, vendors, suppliers etc